savob/savobajic.ca/content/projects/work/force-feedback.md

 5. Robot detects the lowering of the PC's handshake output and lowers its handshake.
 6. The process begins anew once another batch of data needs exchanging

-Each step in this cycle took about a second or so because the KRL on the robots doesn't have instructions to wait less than a second so that was the minium timing I could used for these transfers.
+Each step in this cycle took about a second or so because the KRL on the robots doesn't have instructions to wait less than a second so that was the minimum timing I could used for these transfers.

 ## Putting it all Together